 Is My Money Safe?

-There’s really only one thing you need to care about when it comes to your protection, which is whether the bank is a member of FDIC.
+There’s really only one thing you need to care about when it comes to protection, which is whether the bank is a member of FDIC.
 Fortunately, a quick look shows that CIT Bank has an active membership since October 20, 2000 with FDIC using certificate number: 35575.
-This means that each depositor is insured to at least $250,000, making your money pretty safe.
+This means that each depositor is insured up to at least $250,000, making your money safe up to the limits.

 You may also be pleased to know that CIT is a Small Business Administration (SBA) Preferred Lender, which should give you confidence that it’s an institution that has traditionally done the right thing.